 to our "collection."
 After spending time

-in our home, he's dished with the best
+in our home he's dished with the best of

-man, he's intrigued by all of our bits and
+he's still intrigued by all of our bits and

 pieces.
 Therefore I'm afraid that soon his